 June 30, 2000 — Roskilde, Denmark

-General admission seating made up 80% of tickets sold which was said to be a contributing factor to the rush for entry as fans clamored for a good view of the show.
+General admission seating made up 80 percent of tickets sold, which was said to be a contributing factor to the rush for entry as fans clamored for a good view of the show.
 As a result of the tragedy, new regulations were put into effect to keep order during large concerts that are still practiced today.

 May 23, 2009 — Rabat, Morocco

-This nine day festival, according to several sources, was meant to promote the reputation of Morocco as a modern nation.
-Many international stars played the event including Stevie Wonder, Kylie Minogue, and Ennio Morricone.
+This nine-day festival, according to Al Jazeera, was meant to promote the reputation of Morocco as a modern nation.
+Many international stars played the event, including Stevie Wonder, Kylie Minogue, and Ennio Morricone.
 On the final night as the festival came to an end, after a set by Moroccan singer Abdelaziz Stati, 11 people were crushed to death.

 July 25, 2010 — Duisburg, Germany